voukatas/C-Playground/CCache/README.md

 - Either remove the linked list that keeps track of the connections (since it adds management complexity) or implement a periodic validation of the connections
 - Add support for more cache eviction policies (e.g., LRU, LFU)
 - Add more unit tests to increase code coverage and stability
+- Replace the stack allocations with heap allocations for the arrays that use the BUFFER_SIZE to support more than 64Kb key-value values.
+(Currently if more bytes are used it will overflow the stack)